How to Jump Shoot Ducks

 When birds flush at long range, don’t risk a shot, because if you shoot at them, they probably won’t come back.
 Instead, carry three or four decoys with you, toss them out, and settle in to wait for 30 minutes to see if they return.

 6. Wait for the Ducks to Come Back

 Even if shot at, teal often circle back, giving you a passing shot.
 Teal are so small that if they appear to be in range, they are probably very close.
 They won’t require any more lead than simply shooting at the beak.

 7. Take Your Time on Geese and Divers

-Puddle ducks can spring straight up off the water.
-Blot out a puddler’s head with the barrel and shoot.
+Puddle ducks, and especially mallards, can spring straight up off the water.
+Blot out a dabbling duck’s head with the barrel and fire.
 Think about trying to scalp the bird with your pellets to make a clean kill.
 Divers and geese, on the other hand, have to run across the water to get liftoff.
 You have lots of time to get ready before they’re fully airborne.